-The autoscaler will collect information based on the policy, compare it to your desired target utilization, and determine if it needs to perform scaling.
+The autoscaler continuously collects usage information based on the policy, compares actual utilization to your desired target utilization, and determines whether the group needs to be scaled up or down.

-For a brief summary of each policy, see Autoscaling policies in Overviews.
+For a brief summary of each policy, see policies.
 For a detailed discussion of each policy, see:

 Cool down period

 While an instance is initializing, information about its usage might not reflect normal circumstances, so that usage information might not be reliable for autoscaler decisions and you might want to omit that data.
 Specify a cool down period to allow your instances to finish initializing before the autoscaler begins collecting usage information from them.
 By default, the cool down period is 60 seconds.